“Our bodies know they belong; it is our minds that make our lives so homeless.” John O’Donohue

 We can become aware of this unconscious flow of information by pausing, listening in our body, and attending to our body sensations before we interpret them with our mind.
 Much like being a witness

 When we can observe from the curious, playful “infant mind space” rather than our more judgmental “ego mind space,” we create a new space for trying out options in response, behavior, and perception.
 An option to enact a new story by using the ability of our nervous system and body to adapt, change and grow.

 We meet ourselves through our infant mind space when we attend to conscious movement, expressive dance, and arts.
-When we invite ourselves to reconnect, play, explore and discover the wisdom that our body holds for us This is, what I believe, leads to self-healing.
+When we invite ourselves to reconnect with our bodies, to play, explore and discover the wisdom that our body holds for us.
+I believe this unlocks our capacity for self-healing

 It’s how I healed myself many years ago when I realized that I had lost my zest and sparkle and felt alienated from myself.
 I made the choice to change how I listened to and looked at myself, to re-story, to meet myself again in movement, in the moment, to re-member myself home in my body.

-Are you curious if a dance movement creativity retreat at Jardin de Luz is something for you?
-Please contact me for a free orienting conversation
+Maybe a dance movement creativity retreat at Jardin de Luz is something for you.
+Feel welcome to contact me for A free orienting conversation